MigueelS/sensinginmotion/README.md

 A Logic Level Shifter will be needed to avoid ruining the Drone's serial pins.
 We used [this one](https://www.sparkfun.com/products/12009).
 Check [mirumod's schematic](http://mirumod.tk/hw/arduino_nano/MIRUMODNANO019GPSG_new.jpg) to know how to do the wiring.

 A complete wiring diagram of our system (including the sensors) is available [here](https://raw.githubusercontent.com/MigueelS/sensinginmotion/master/images/System%20schematic.png).
 Since there was a need for multiple GND and 5V pins, we used a PCB and soldered 2 pin sets which are connected to Arduino.

+For powering the whole thing we bifurcated the communication between the quadcopter and the battery to also power the Arduino through its barrel jack.

 #### Arduino Configuration
 Note: To avoid conflicts between the Arduino GSM Library and Software Serial, you should comment several code lines of both libraries ([check this](http://purposefulscience.blogspot.pt/2013/06/arduino-gsm-shield-tips.html)).